Chart Color Schemes

 An assessment of population growth drivers in Hawthorn - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends project an above median growth, with the area expected to expand by 2,509 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.5% in total over the 17 years.
+Future population trends project an above median growth for the area, with an expected expansion of 2,509 persons by 2041 based on latest annual ERP population numbers, reflecting a total increase of 13.2% over the 17-year period.

 Frequently Asked Questions - Population